 Leading companies are making improvements that will benefit hundreds of millions of animals, every year.

-Globally, 500 companies have already committed to minimum standards that drastically improve life for chickens bred for meat.
-The Better Chicken Commitment is a set of world-leading standards that ensures the chickens are healthier and have better living conditions.
+Globally, more than 500 companies have already committed to standards that drastically improve life for chickens bred for meat.
+The Better Chicken Commitment is a set of world-leading standards, the minimum that ensure that chickens bred for meat are healthier and have better living conditions.

 Here at Animals Aotearoa, we are working to create the same positive changes for animals in Aotearoa.

 The Better Chicken Commitment is an opportunity for New Zealand food businesses to extend their corporate social responsibility to chickens bred for meat.

 Currently, in the majority of factory farms, chickens are crammed into barns, often thousands at a time.
 They have very limited space to move, and can suffer painful ammonia burns on their legs and bodies due to the waste on the floor.